 Most jewelers provide free cleaning services.
 Not only will your jewelry be steam-cleaned, but it will be examined to make sure the prongs are in place and be checked for diamond scratches and loose stones.
 Experts advise that having a professional clean-up at least twice a year is a great way to keep your jewelry’s structural integrity and keep it as sparkling as the day you first got it.

 Use only mild cleaning solutions.

 The experts say if you want to wash your baking soda into the bowl and mix it well in warm water to make a soft paste.
 Then with your fingers, gently rub the paste on the stones.
-Rinse it in warm water and dry with a cotton cloth.at home, you must soak it in a mixture of lukewarm water and mild dishwashing liquid for about half an hour.
+Rinse it in warm water and dry it with a cotton cloth.at home, you must soak it in a mixture of lukewarm water and mild dishwashing liquid for about half an hour.
 Then gently scrub it with only a soft bristle toothbrush.
 Also, baking soda’s gentle, non-abrasive characteristics make it another great cleaner of metals and expensive stones.
-You need to pour a little
+You must pour a little

 It’s good to have insurance coverage for diamonds.
 It is emotionally difficult to replace your original diamond engagement ring; it’s safe to know that in case you lose it, you won’t have financial losses.
 Also, getting insurance is very easy.

 Besides cleaning products, chemicals like perfume, soap, lotion, and shampoo can add some residue to the jewelry and diamond, which will cause damage.
 Remember to remove your ring before using these or any other products that may contain harmful chemicals.

 Like cold weather can harm your ring, hot weather can make your fingers expand, making your call uncomfortable.
 Either way, leaving your diamond ring at home when the temperature is bad outside is good.
 Keep away from rainwater that is often acidic due to air pollution.
 It will cause harm to your diamond.

 Don’t be careless.